epezent/implot/README.md

 Just add `implot.h`, `implot.cpp`, and optionally `implot_demo.cpp` to your sources.
 This assumes you already have an ImGui-ready environment.
 If not, consider trying [mahi-gui](https://github.com/mahilab/mahi-gui), which bundles ImGui, ImPlot, and several other packages for you.

-## Special Notes
-- By default, no anti-aliasing is done on line plots for performance reasons.
-If you use 4x MSAA, then you likely won't even notice.
-However, you can re-enable AA with the `ImPlotFlags_AntiAliased` flag.
-- If you plan to render several thousands lines or points, then you should consider enabling 32-bit indices by uncommenting `#define ImDrawIdx unsigned int` in your `imconfig.h` file, OR handling the `ImGuiBackendFlags_RendererHasVtxOffset` flag in your renderer (the official OpenGL3 renderer supports this).
-If you fail to do this, then you may at some point hit the maximum number of indices that can be rendered.

 ## FAQ

 **Q: Why?**